zyx-0314/CI4-template/docs/checklist/lecture-2.md

             $this->forge->addField([
                 'column_name' => [
                     'type'           => 'INT',  // important
-                    'constraint'     => 11,     // important, but some doesnt need this. this is used to control the bit size 'unsigned'       => true,   // optional, it means all positive value 'auto_increment' => true,   // optional if you want auto counting, but important for the id 'null'           => false,  // not needed for id, but needed for most, it means it can be empty
+                    'constraint'     => 11,     // important, but some fields don't require this.
+This controls the field size.
+                    'unsigned'       => true,   // optional, it means all positive value 'auto_increment' => true,   // optional if you want auto counting, but important for the id 'null'           => false,  // not needed for id, but needed for most, it means it can be empty